Wooley v. Maynard

 430 U.S. 705 (1977)

 A New Hampshire law required all drivers’ license plates to display the state’s motto, Live Free or Die.
 George and Maxine Maynard (defendants) were Jehovah’s Witnesses and considered the motto immoral and against their religious beliefs.
 As the Maynards did not want to display the motto for people to see, the Maynards repeatedly covered the license plates on their car.
-The Maynards were convicted for violating the New Hampshire law and sentenced to six months in jail.
-The Maynards appealed their conviction to the United States Supreme Court.
+George Maynard was convicted multiple times of violating the New Hampshire law, fined, and sentenced to six months in prison.
+He served fifteen days.
+Maynard sued the state in federal district court, seeking declaratory relief and an injunction prohibiting the state from enforcing the law against him and his wife.
+The district court granted the injunction, and the state appealed to the United States Supreme Court.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 726,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee

 Here's why 726,000 law students have relied on our case briefs: